arliejones/Portfolio-Quantitative-Risk-Analysis/README.md

 # Portfolio-Quantitative-Risk-Analysis

 This program was built to analyze risk and return to build an investment portfolio for a client.
 The program evaluates four new investment options for inclusion in the client's portfolio.
 The program will run through the key risk-management metrics to determine the fund with the best potential.
-This includes calculating daily returns, standard deviations, Sharpe ratios, and betas.
+This includes calculating daily returns, standard deviations, Sharpe ratios, and betas as well as plotting visualizations for each.

 ----